Layr-Labs/eigenlayer-middleware/docs/SlashingRegistryCoordinator.md

 *Effects:*
 * Increments the `quorumCount` by 1
 * Sets the operator set parameters for the new quorum
-* Creates an operator set in the `AllocationManager`
+* Creates an operator set in the `AllocationManager` with a slasher address that is the the `DELEGATED_STAKE_SLASHER`
 * Initializes the quorum in all registry contracts:
   * `StakeRegistry`: Sets minimum stake and strategy parameters
   * `IndexRegistry`: Prepares the quorum for tracking operator indices